The National Creativity Network (NCN): Unleashing Imagination,

 What Have We Done to Date?

-The National Creativity Network was incorporated as a 501(c)(3) nonprofit organization in the summer of 2010 and formally launched in November 2010 at the Creativity World Forum in Oklahoma City.
+The National Creativity Network was incorporated as a 501(c)(3) nonprofit organization in the summer of 2010 and formally launched in November at the 2010 Creativity World Forum in Oklahoma City.
+The NCN owes its origin to the work of Creative Oklahoma who drew upon a group of national thought leaders as advisors in their statewide creativity efforts; many of these advisors along with Susan McCalmont and Jean Hendrickson of Creative Oklahoma became founding members of the Board of the NCN.
 The NCN has accomplished a variety of tasks since its inception.
 These accomplishments include:

 - Establishing a board of directors drawn from various professions, organizations, and geographic locations with Sir Ken Robinson as Honorary Chair and creating a small headquarters with a full-time Executive Director coming on board in 2013.